Skip to main content

 Colleges and universities have often been viewed as havens for freedom of thought and inquiry.
 Some institutions even codify that freedom in their missions.
 But as our society has become increasingly polarized, claims of academic freedom—and even the definition of academic freedom—have come into question from inside and outside academia.

-The American Association of Colleges and Universities (AAC&U) and American Association of University Professors (AAUP) are partnering with NORC to refine a national study of faculty focused on academic freedom, freedom of expression, self-censorship, and diverse political viewpoints and attitudes, inspired by Columbia University professor Paul Lazarsfeld’s 1958 study of the attitudes of social science faculty during the McCarthy era.
+The American Association of Colleges and Universities (AAC&U) and American Association of University Professors (AAUP) partnered with NORC to refine a national study of faculty focused on academic freedom, freedom of expression, self-censorship, and diverse political viewpoints and attitudes, inspired by Columbia University professor Paul Lazarsfeld’s 1958 study of the attitudes of social science faculty during the McCarthy era.
 NORC collected the 1958 survey data.

 Solution